-- ☐ Does the provider have a quality statement? - ☐ Is the provider's reputation solid? (i.e. knowledge/skills/ behaviours) - ☐ Degree level apprenticeship or other apprenticeship? - ☐ With or without a university component? - ☐ What do current apprentices think of the training?
+Does the provider have a quality statement? ☐ How long does your child want to commit to studying? ☐ Is the provider's reputation solid? (i.e. knowledge/skills/ ☐ Is there a valuable role at workplace? behaviours) Degree level apprenticeship or What skills and subjects will be learned? other apprenticeship? ☐ What types of career will be component? available afterwards?
+What do current apprentices think of the training?

-GOV. UK Search
+GOV. UK Search Apprenticeship Search

-Apprenticeship Search